-6.1.7.1 Near Cache Invalidation
+6.1.7.2 Near Cache Invalidation

-When you enable invalidations on near cache either by programmatically via NearCacheConfig#setInvalidateOnChange or by declaratively via <invalidate-on-change>true</invalidate-on-change>, upon updating or removing an entry from the underlying IMap, corresponding entries are removed from near caches to prevent stale reads.
+When you enable invalidations on near cache, either programmatically via NearCacheConfig#setInvalidateOnChange or declaratively via <invalidate-on-change>true</invalidate-on-change>, when entires are updated or removed from an entry in the underlying IMap, corresponding entries are removed from near caches to prevent stale reads.
 This is called near cache invalidation.

-Invalidation can be sent from members to client near caches or member near caches either individually or in batches.
+Invalidation can be sent from members to client near caches or to member near caches, either individually or in batches.
 Default behavior is sending in batches.
-If there are lots of mutating operations such as put/remove on IMap, making invalidations in batches is advised.
+If there are lots of mutating operations such as put/remove on IMap, it is advised that you make invalidations in batches.
 This reduces the network traffic and keeps the eventing system less busy.